What Is NICILytics?

-The highest rating is a 5.
-Companies that have 5 ratings are simply the best of the best in the industry.
+The best of the best.
+Companies with a rating of 5 have earned NICI’s highest rating.
 They have established operations, an explosive business plan, and management equipped to lead them forward.

 Rating of Four

-A company rated a 4 is still a top-tier firm, and it has growing operations and impressive numbers.
-But, it just isn’t quite a 5 yet.
+A company rated a 4 is still a top-tier firm.
+Its operations are growing, and it’s reporting impressive financial numbers.
+But it just isn’t quite a 5 yet.

 Rating of Three